Research Experience for Undergraduates (REU)

 • Apply •

-• The Summer 2013 application period is now CLOSED •
+• The Summer 2013 application period is now OPEN •

 There are eight participating laboratories each with several projects available for undergraduate research.